Little Rock Central High School: Awards and recognition

 The Little Rock Central Band and Flag Line were selected to participate in the 2013 Presidential Inaugural Parade for Barack Obama.

 Extracurricular activities

 The Little Rock Central High School mascot for academic and athletic teams is the Tiger, with black and old gold serving as the school colors.
-The school's fight song, "On, Tigers!" is based on "On, Wisconsin!."
+The school's fight song, "Fight 'Em Tigers!" is based on "On, Wisconsin!."

 Athletics

 The Little Rock Tigers compete in numerous interscholastic activities in the state's largest classification (7A) in the 7A/6A East Conference for 2012–14, as administered by the Arkansas Activities Association.
 The Tigers participate in baseball, basketball (boys/girls), bowling, competitive cheer, cross country, football, golf (boys/girls), soccer (boys/girls), softball, swimming & diving (boys/girls), tennis (boys/girls), track & field (boys/girls), volleyball, and wrestling.

 Little Rock Central holds numerous team and individual national and state titles and records including: